Edgar Dam: Dam overview

-The Edgar Dam, together with the Scotts Peak Dam and the Serpentine Dam, are three major dams that form the headwaters for the Gordon River Power Development Scheme.
-The dam is located near Lake Pedder's most easterly point in the upper reaches of the Huon River where the river descends from the Marsden Range and descends into what is now known as the Huon Basin.
+The Edgar Dam, completed in 1973 by the Hydro Electric Corporation (TAS), together with the Scotts Peak and Serpentine dams, are three major dams that form the headwaters for the Gordon River Power Development Scheme.
+The dam is located near Lake Pedder's most easterly point where the Huon River descends from the Marsden Range into what is now known as the Huon Basin.
+In a straight line, the Gordon Power Station is 55 km to the north west of the dam wall; or approximately 100 km by road.

 Also at the southern end of the Lake Pedder, the Scotts Peak Dam impounds the Huon River.
-At the northwestern end of the lake is impounded by the Serpentine Dam across the Serpentine River.
-The water in Lake Pedder provides around 40% of the water used in the Gordon Power Station.
-The water flows to Lake Gordon via McPartlan Canal.
-Water from Lake Gordon then exits through the Gordon Dam.
+At the northwestern end of the lake, the Serpentine Dam across the Serpentine River is impounded into Lake Pedder.